 The support for migrating existing 1.9 projects to 2.0 will probably not be added (see Tim's comment in noted mailing list thread).
 This is also because it requires extraneous code to support the 1.9->2.0 update than just the 1.8->2.0 update.
 This was the case when updating the Buffer settings, but with Scale visibility I may be able to support 1.9->2.0 updating if it is simple and non-extraneous to do so.

-#2 Updated by Duarte Carreira over 6 years ago
+#2 Updated by Duarte Carreira about 7 years ago

 I wasn't aware of issues going from 1.9 to 2.0.
 I assumed that they were the same version and 2.0 was a completed 1.9...